 —Sam Donaldson, ABC News White House Correspondent

-“There was no one better at the job of White House press secretary than Marlin Fitzwater – a farm boy from Kansas tells his remarkable story and includes his diary entries offering first-hand, accounts of some of the truly historic events he lived.”
+“My good friend Marlin tells his remarkable stories and includes his diary entries, offering first hand accounts of some of the truly historic events he lived.”

 —Andy Card, White House Chef of Staff, President George W. Bush